Fast Facts: Can Drunk Driver Be Arrested Immediately?

 First Offense:

-- Possible jail time: Up to 6 months
+- Possible jail time: Subject to statutory limits and case details

 Repeat Offenses: